dnswlt/ogd-weather/README.md

 # ogd-weather

-Fun with Open Data from MeteoSwiss
+Fun with Open Data from MeteoSwiss.